hemantapkh/hemantapkh.github.io/_posts/2024-09-01-stored-xss-on-seedr-cc.md

 ## Discovering XSS in Seedr

-**December 1, 2020** I was exploring the site.
-Out of curiosity, I attempted to rename one of my files using characters such as `<`, `>`, `%`, `&`, and `^`, which are typically not allowed in filenames on most sites.
-The site threw an **"Illegal characters used in filename"** error.
+**December 1, 2020** While browsing the seedr site, I attempted to rename one of my files using special characters like `<`, `>`, `%`, `&`, and `^`.
+This caused the site to throw an error message: **"Illegal characters used in filename"** error.

 ![IMAGE](https://assets.hemantapkh.com/blog/seedr-xss/seedr-error-alert.png)

-This got me thinking:
-what if the torrent file itself has these forbidden characters?
+This got me thinking 🤔: what if the torrent file itself has these forbidden characters?
 So, I decided to test this out by creating a magnet link with such characters.

 The basic structure of a torrent [magnet URI](https://en.wikipedia.org/wiki/Magnet_URI_scheme) is as follows: